roytang/blog/content/quotes/tic.md

 ### 303

-tz walks into a bar.
-"Ouch," he says
+tz walks into a bar. &quot;Ouch,&quot; he says

 ---